 A Bachelor of Arts in Geography provides students with the opportunity to focus in

 one of three academic streams:

-This stream offers a global scale, integrated assessment of the links between the ecological, economic, socio-cultural and political systems that combine to shape the world in which we live.
+Students in this stream study geography on a global scale through an integrated assessment of the links between the economic, socio-cultural, ecological and political systems that combine to shape the world we live in.

 Sample course offerings